 Table 3 showed that most learners were in the moderate category.
-The rationale was that a majority of learners responded to the self-efficacy questionnaire with uncertainties, disagreement to positive statements, or strong agreement and agreement to negative statements.
+The rationale was that a majority of learners responded to the self-efficacy questionnaire with

-In this research, statistics learning was carried out over 4 meetings, the control class received direct learning while the experimental class followed a RME-based learning trajectory with congklak traditional game context.
+In this research, statistics learning was carried out over four meetings, the control class received direct learning while the experimental class followed a RME-based learning trajectory with congklak traditional game context.
 Then, both classes were given a test that measured learners' mathematical reasoning abilities.
-The test outcomes underwent examination through a two-way analysis of variance test at a significance level of $\alpha = 0.05$ .
+The test outcomes underwent examination through a two-way analysis of variance test at a significance level of $\alpha = 0.05$.
 The normality and homogeneity tests' results indicate that the prerequisites for carrying out the two-way analysis test are met.